Asymptotic behaviour of the Hitchin metric on the moduli space of Higgs bundles: Introduction

 I gave talks on the related topics in the conferences ``The Hitchin system, Langlands duality and mirror symmetry'' in April 2023 in ICMAT, and ``Minimal Surfaces in Symmetric Spaces'' in May 2023 in IMAG.
 The preparation of the talks at these conferences were useful in this research.
 I thank the organizers for giving me the opportunities of the talks.
 I gave a series of lectures on this topic in University of Science and Technology of China in October 2024.
 I thank Bin Xu for the opportunity of lectures, and all the participants for many stimulating questions.

-I am partially supported by the Grant-in-Aid for Scientific Research (A) (No. 21H04429), the Grant-in-Aid for Scientific Research (A) (No. 22H00094), the Grant-in-Aid for Scientific Research (A) (No. 23H00083), and the Grant-in-Aid for Scientific Research (C) (No. 20K03609), Japan Society for the Promotion of Science.
+I am partially supported by the Grant-in-Aid for Scientific Research (A) (No. 21H04429), the Grant-in-Aid for Scientific Research (A) (No. 22H00094), the Grant-in-Aid for Scientific Research (A) (No. 23H00083), the Grant-in-Aid for Scientific Research (C) (No. 20K03609), the Grant-in-Aid for Scientific Research (C) (No. 25K06973), Japan Society for the Promotion of Science.
 I am also partially supported by the Research Institute for Mathematical Sciences, an International Joint Usage/Research Center located in Kyoto University.